 Our members come from a range of backgrounds including health, law, farming, finance and education and we meet at the North Shore Golf Club in Blackpool on the third Thursday of the month.
 Here is a flavour of just some of the things we get up to through our Soroptimism!

 - One of our Club members has served on the Rossall Hospital League of Friends for many years and is joined by fellow Club members in serving the needs of the hospital

 - We provide a team of members to record the Talking Newspaper for the Blind each month

-- Two of our members represent the Club on the fundraising committee of the Lancashire Life Education Centres which offer teaching about healthy lives and avoidance of substance abuse in schools throughout Lancashire
+- Three of our members represent the Club on the fundraising committee of the Lancashire Life Education Centres which offer teaching about healthy lives and avoidance of substance abuse in schools throughout Lancashire

 - Guiding is our Treasurer’s passion and we link up with these young women to give service to various projects around the area

 We are committed to a world where women and girls together achieve their individual and collective potential, realise aspirations and have an equal voice in creating strong, peaceful communities worldwide.
 We hope to inspire action and create opportunities to transform the lives of women and girls through a global network of members and international partnerships.